MA, Research Methods (Anthropology)

 Durham University, Durham, United Kingdom

-S. Rebecca Crawford is a Director of the Patient-Centered Outcomes Assessment group.
+Rebecca Crawford is a Director of the Patient-Centered Outcomes Assessment group.
 Ms. Crawford has over 13 years of experience providing consultative support to pharmaceutical companies with a focus on the development of patient-reported outcome (PRO) measurement strategies to best meet the needs of their clinical trial programs.
 Her experience includes conducting literature reviews to evaluate the quality of PRO scales and their suitability for inclusion in clinical trials, and conducting qualitative research to assess the content validity of scales for specific patient groups.
 She has also collaborated on the development of new PRO measures and assessed the impact of medical conditions and treatments by conducting patient interviews and focus groups, applying qualitative analysis techniques, and developing associated documentation.
+In addition, Ms. Crawford has significant experience in conducting social media reviews to gain insights into patient disease experiences in a range of therapeutic areas including chronic hand eczema, Alzheimer’s disease, non‒muscle invasive bladder cancer, multiple myeloma, acute myeloid leukemia, acute lymphoblastic leukemia, obesity, and cCMV.